 Pueblo Community College upholds the Drug Free Schools and Campus Act by complying with and understands the U.S. Department of Education's mandate to notify and inform students, staff, or faculty against the unauthorized or unlawful manufacture, distribution, dispensation, possession, use/abuse of alcohol and/or illicit drugs on college property or as part of any college activity.
-Read more about the Drug and Alcohol Policies.
+Read more about the Drug and Alcohol Policies web page or the URL at: https://pueblocc.edu/Drug-Alcohol-Policies.